 Il faut que je fasse mes devoirs.
 (I must do my homework.)
 Could this also be: Il me faut que je fasse mes devoirs?
 When do you use the reflexive?

-This relates to:Conjugate faire in Le Subjonctif Présent (subjunctive mood) -
+This question relates to:French lesson "Conjugate faire in Le Subjonctif Présent (subjunctive mood)"

 5 January 2018

 It would be "Il me faut faire mes devoirs."The two versions are very similar but saying "Il faut que je fasse mes devoirs." is more of a general statement.